virtual-labs/exp-corrosion-rate-iitd/experiment/theory.md

 In the accelerated corrosion experiments of bare rebar, following components are used:

- - a.
-Copper rod acting as Cathode.
+ -  Copper rod acting as Cathode.

- - b.
-Bare rebar acting as Anode.
+ -  Bare rebar acting as Anode.

- - c.
-PZT patches bonded to rebar which is further connected to LCR meter by electrodes.
+ -  PZT patches bonded to rebar which is further connected to LCR meter by electrodes.

- - d.
-Beaker containing brine solution whose salinity is 35 parts per thousand.
+ -  Beaker containing brine solution whose salinity is 35 parts per thousand.

 For accelerated corrosion experiments in embedded rebars, the components are same except that a 150 x 150 x 150 mm concrete cube with an embedded bar replaces the bare rebar full-time the setup for accelerated corrosion for bare rebar and reinforced concrete is shown in Figure 2(a) and 2(b) respectively.